Chart Color Schemes

 Lysterfield features high concentrations of family households, with a higher-than-average median household size

 Family households account for 88.9% of all households, including 55.3% couples with children, 24.5% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 11.1%, with lone person households at 10.4% and group households comprising 0.7%.
-The median household size is 3.2 people, larger than the Greater Melbourne average of 2.6.
+Non-family households make up the remaining 11.1%, consisting of 10.4% lone person households and 0.7% group households.
+The median household size is 3.2 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households